 This is where the PDO comes in.

-PDO - Operating the CANopen Network
+PDO - operating the CANopen network

 For example, the PDO would carry pressure data from a pressure transducer - or temperature data from a temperature sensor.

 In contrast, a PDO message can contain 8 full bytes of data - and it can contain multiple object parameter values within a single frame.
-Thus, what would require at least 4 frames with SDO could potentially be done with 1 frame in the PDO protocol.
+Thus, what would require at least 4 frames with SDO could potentially be done with 1 frame in the PDO service.